 As described in Management's Report on Internal Control Over Financial Reporting, management excluded from their assessment the internal control over financial reporting at Z-Tech Corporation (Z-Tech), which was acquired on June 28, 2007, and Simat, Helliesen & Eichner, Inc. (SH&E), which was acquired on December 3, 2007, and is included in the 2007 consolidated financial statements of ICF International, Inc. The total revenue of Z-Tech and SH&E represented less than 2 and 1 percent of the Company's total consolidated revenue for the year ended December 31, 2007, respectively.
 The income before taxes of Z-Tech and SH&E represented less than 3 and 1 percent of the Company's consolidated total net income before taxes for the year ended December 31, 2007, respectively.
-Our audit of internal control over financial reporting of Z-Tech and SH&E.
+Our audit of internal control over financial reporting of ICF International, Inc. also did not include an evaluation of the internal control over financial reporting of Z-Tech and SH&E.